T-Mobile Sponsored · TECHIN 515, University of Washington · 2025 to 2026

 PCB

-We designed a custom 2-layer PCB in KiCad integrating 16× A1302xUA Hall effect sensors and 16× WS2812B addressable RGB LEDs, one of each per chess square.
+We designed custom 2-layer PCBs in KiCad integrating 64 A1302xUA Hall effect sensors and 64 WS2812B addressable RGB LEDs across four boards, one of each per chess square.
 The board was fabricated in Shenzhen, received, and hand-soldered using SMD reflow techniques.
 The Hall sensors detect and verify piece presence; the LEDs provide accessibility feedback highlighting valid moves and confirming correct placement.

 KiCad schematic (Hall sensors + WS2812B LEDs) and PCB layout

-KiCad 3D render → fully soldered PCB from Shenzhen
+KiCad 3D render to fully soldered PCB from Shenzhen

-Hand-soldering SMD components → PCB fitted perfectly into laser-cut wood frame
+Hand-soldering SMD components, then PCB fitted perfectly into laser-cut wood frame

 Hall Sensor Test Custom PCB